Hoyas history; Colorado uses 3s to dismiss Georgetown 96-73

 TAKE A BREAK

 About the only thing that could stop Walker’s first-half streak was Walker himself.
 He was called for a flagrant-one foul when he took down Georgetown big man Timothy Ighoefe by the neck while Ighoefe was going up for what looked like an easy bucket.
 Boyle benched Walker at the 7:19 mark of the first half and the freshman didn’t score again until the 13:25 mark in the second.
+Still, what a day.
+Walker became the 16th player in tournament history to shoot at least five 3s and make them all.

 PRESSURE ON?